Alfred Wiseman of Birmingham built a number of motorcycles in the 1920s, including Sirrah and Verus.

-Sirrah were motorcycles produced from 1921 to 1925.
+Sirrah motorcycles were produced from 1921 to 1925.

 The range expanded quickly and included models with a wide range of capacities: from Blackburne; JAP; Bradshaw; Barr and Stroud; and Wiseman.
 All had Burman gearboxes and the frames and forks were conventional.

 1923 Late in the year they adopted a new universal frame for all models with the tubing formed to avoid all but one joint, which was welded rather than brazed and lugged.

-1925 Production came to a close.
+1925 Motorcycle production came to a close.

 Note: When production ended, the name of Sirrah had already found its way onto a number of

 special purpose machines, including an inspection trolley that could run on South American railway

 lines.
 A similar device that could run on road or rail was also produced for the Indian railways.

 Wiseman continued their involvment with railways until 1962 when the firm was acquired by Ruston & Hornsby.